 Methods and research design

-The research project will have four components.
-The methodology will be a combination of quantitative and qualitative methods, both at micro and macro levels of analysis.
+The research project has four components.
+The methodology is a combination of quantitative and qualitative methods, both at micro and macro levels of analysis.

 - Macro-qualitative – document searches and semi-structured elite interviews.